GenomicMedLab/preferredlist/README.md

 # Pediatric Cancer Gene Passlist

 ## Introduction
-This project identifies lists of genes and hotspots that flags variants for review that would otherwise be filtered by variant calling and annotation pipeline.
+This project identifies a list of recurrently mutated and clinically-relevant genes for inspecting variants that would otherwise be filtered by our variant calling and annotation pipeline.

-Our initial target was a short list of pediatric cancer driver genes from the following sources:
+Our initial target was a short list of _pediatric cancer_ genes from the following sources:
 -  [CIViC](https://civicdb.org/home)
 -  [Gröbner and Worst et al.](https://doi.org/10.1038/nature25480)
 -  [PeCAN](https://pecan.stjude.cloud/)